 The school aims to provide an innovative and collaborative approach with key stakeholders to make a real difference for students at educational risk.
 Students at educational risk can be identified by any one of the following attributes, low achievement, low progress and/ or classroom behaviour which has a negative impact on academic or social progress.
 Classroom teachers will develop individual programs for students who have been identified at risk in Literacy or Numeracy.
 The learning programs will be adjusted to ensure that student progress is incremental.
 In the course of the term teachers will meet with parents to discuss the individual program and endorse the learning adjustments.
 The Learning Support Team comprising of Administration (Principal or Deputy Principal), School Psychologist, Classroom Teacher, Chaplain or Allied Health Professionals and Parents will become involved should student fail to make progress.
 Their role is to ensure successful outcomes for students at educational risks by supporting teachers and working collectively to identify suitable and effective intervention strategies.

 Want to teach your kids about online safety?
 Arm yourself with the right tools for the job.
-Visit the link below and have a look at the range of online resources that can help you and your children stay safe on the internet.
+Click here to have a look at the range of online resources that can help you and your children stay safe on the internet.

 Commonwealth Legislation to protect children’s privacy raise some questions. e.g. Should privacy laws be extended to protect victims of bullying?
 In particular, do privacy laws need to be tightened to prevent the invasion of the privacy of children and young people on social media sites and what is the legal responsibility of the site providers?
 Children, Young People and Attitudes to Privacy the Australian Law Reform Commission (ALRC), from their website – check an interesting section on young people and online social networking below: